As intuitive as it seems, people often ponder how to match their shoes’ color with their suit.

 However, a sleek pair of sandals can sometimes be exactly what your outfit needs.
 While not advisable for a black-tie function, a pair of sandals can work well at weekend get-togethers and smart casual events.

-Go for leather in smart and unique styles to add some pop to your hot-weather outfit for best effect.
+Go for leather in smart and unique styles to add some pop to your hot-weather outfit for the best effect.

 Example: Brown leather sandals by CMM.